Category: Heritage Centre

 Additionally, we open on demand to local historical groups and schools as well as individual visitors.
 Please contact boxfordhistoryproject@boxford.org.uk

-Boxora to Boxford – the latest history book and The Boxford Mosaic – about the 2019 excavation which fully uncovered The Boxford Mosaic are on sale.
+Boxora to Boxford – the latest history book and The Boxford Mosaic book- about the 2019 excavation are available from the St.Andrew’s Church or Boxford Heritage Centre.
+The Boxford Mosaic book is also available from all booksellers.

 Boxford Parish Room & Heritage Centre